-Applications for study on master program Directing of Devised and Object Theatre in 2022/2023 are due until April 3, 2022, online auditions will take place on April 25 or 26, 2022.
-More info here!
+Applications for study on master program Directing of Devised and Object Theatre in 2023/2024 are due until March 1st, 2023, online auditions will take place on March 27, 2023.

-a 2 year English language program at the Department of Alternative and Puppet Theatre (KALD)
+a 2 year English language program at the Department of Alternative and Puppet Theater (KALD)

 Prague, Czech Republic.

-The Master in Directing of Devised and Object Theatre offers advanced studies in the practice of theatre-making with a twofold focus: learning the process of devising a theatre performance from scratch, with a strong emphasis on a visuality of expression.
-Students will learn to create theatre performances with strong visual, spatial, object, media (low tech) as well as participatory, documentary, immersive and political aspects, as well as working in other related performance forms such as scenographic installations, sound performances, sound walks, interactive and public space performance as well as other types of performances with non-traditional theatre settings.
+The Master in Directing of Devised and Object Theatre offers advanced studies in the practice of theater-making with a twofold focus: learning the process of devising a theater performance from scratch, with a strong emphasis on a visuality of expression.
+Students will learn to create theater performances with strong visual, spatial, object, media (low tech) as well as participatory, documentary, immersive and political aspects, as well as working in other related performance forms such as scenographic installations, sound performances, sound walks, interactive and public space performance as well as other types of performances with non-traditional theater settings.

 The process is based in devising techniques: creating thematic, conceptual, and/or documentary projects that are not based in pre-written plays, but are created mainly through the process of rehearsing, often as collaborative work of the whole creative team.

-For their own projects, students are partnered with prominent practicing artists working in the fields of media, site specific, community theatre, movement theatre, documentary theatre, puppet theatre, visual theatre, scenographic installation etc., for tutoring.
+For their own projects, students are partnered with prominent practicing artists working in the fields of media, site specific, community theater, movement theater, documentary theater, puppet theater, visual theater, scenographic installation etc., for tutoring.

 The main focus of the study is to develop student’s own language, style and aesthetics, and to explore their own voice.

-Students will further have a possibility to create direct connection to and do internships with international artists and in international environments and institutions as well as connection to Czech artists and companies.
+Students will further have a possibility to create direct connections to and do internships with international artists and in international environments and institutions as well as connection to Czech artists and companies.